How To Utilize Email Marketing For Your Small Business

-A Digital Strategy Consultants survey found that 67% of customers give their emails expecting discounts and promos, the same study found that 57% more opt to buy something in store after receiving an email featuring it.
+A Digital Strategy Consultants survey found that 67% of customers give their emails expecting discounts and promos, the same study found that 57% more opt to buy something in-store after receiving an email featuring it.

 What makes a great email?

 Social Media is not one size fits all, each channel requires a different approach.
 What do your customers expect to receive when signing your email list?
 These expectations will vary greatly depending on your industry.
 A B2B might send less often, featuring a new product or service when they do.
-A local restaurant may send once a day featuring the specials and offers for email subscribers.
+A local restaurant may send once a day featuring specials and offers for email subscribers.
 First, figure out what they want and tailor your message to that.
 Much of this falls under Brand Strategy.

 Opt-Ins only.
-Do not buy email lists, and do not add people without them knowing they are submitting their email address to receive your newsletter.
+Do not buy email lists, and do not add people without them knowing they are submitting their email addresses to receive your newsletter.
 This is where the s word comes in.
 Yup, spam.
 The instant reputation killer.
-Buying lists and sending to unsubscribed people is spam.
+Buying lists and sending them to unsubscribed people is spam.
 Don’t do it, it will only hurt your business credibility and customer trust.
-There are far better options that exist, try a facebook promotion to generate more email addresses or a creative in-store incentive program.
+There are far better options that exist, try a Facebook promotion to generate more email addresses or a creative in-store incentive program.
 Sure these take more time and more of an investment, but while gaining the emails of interested leads you are also creating goodwill and connection.
 33% of purchases from repeat customers are initiated through email, it is not about quantity but quality.
-Cultivating good will and customer affection will do more for sales than any bought list.
+Cultivating goodwill and customer affection will do more for sales than any bought list.

 Email has always been a flexible marketing tool.
 Many people have had their email addresses longer than their phone numbers.
 Over time mobile has made email even more convenient, so it is only natural that you would want to make sure that your email marketing campaign is optimized for mobile as well.
 63% of Americans will immediately close an email that is not optimized for mobile.[EConsultancy] There are many services available now to manage your email list that also optimize newsletters for mobile, such as Mailchimp and Constant Contact.
 Though they do optimize it, it is also important to check it yourself with a few test sends before scheduling it to make sure it looks correct, as these sites can still be finicky.

 It can take time and experimentation to find the right mix of elements to create the most advantageous campaign.
 Time and time again it is well worth the effort to establish such a flexible and rewarding medium.
-If you are doing it yourself be sure to keep a vigilant eye on the reports for the campaigns, what worked and what didn’t and find where it can be improved upon.
-If you are interesting in further hearing our approach and strategies for integrating email into your business contact us for a consultation.
+If you are doing it yourself be sure to keep a vigilant eye on the reports for the campaigns, what worked and what didn’t, and find where it can be improved upon.
+If you are interested in further hearing our approach and strategies for integrating email marketing into your business contact us for a consultation.
 In the meantime, best of luck and stay social!